-The university provides multiple internal reporting options, including to the Title IX Coordinator or certain confidential resources.
-In addition, reports made to CHWS counseling staff members or the university chaplain are privileged and not reported to the university's Title IX Officer unless the complainant elects to do so.
+The university provides multiple internal reporting options, including to the Title IX/Equal Opportunity Office and additional confidential or privileged resources.
+Reports made to CHWS counseling staff members or the university chaplain are privileged and not reported to the university's Title IX Officer unless the complainant elects to do so.
 If there is an investigation of alleged sexual misconduct, the complainant and the respondent are entitled to have an advisor present at all meetings.
 They also are informed in writing about disciplinary proceeding outcomes alleging a sexual offense, including the nature of any sanctions/responsive action.
 The university may impose one or more sanctions as appropriate, including but not limited to an official reprimand, campus activity restrictions, and eviction from campus housing, student suspension, student expulsion, or termination of a faculty or staff member's employment.
 A campus policy violation finding requires proof that allegations are more likely true than not true (preponderance of evidence).